-Climate change impacts that are likely to occur in Los Alamos County based on studies of the Southwest and New Mexico in particular (Christensen et al., 2004; Hurd and Coonrod, 2008; NMOSE/NMISC, 2006; Overpeck et al., 2013; USBR, 2011, 2013; USGCRP, 2015; Williams et al., 2010) include:
+Climate change impacts that are likely to occur in Los Alamos County based on studies of the Southwest and New Mexico in particular (Christensen et al., 2004; Hurd and Coonrod, 2008; NMOSE/NMISC, 2006; Overpeck et al., 2013; USBR, 2011, 2013, 2015; USGCRP, 2015; Williams et al., 2010) include:

 - Though model predictions vary, increasing temperatures are expected to occur.
 Warming will continue with longer and hotter heat waves during summer months. - Higher temperatures will result in a longer and warmer growing season, resulting in increased water demand for outdoor watering during the spring and summer months and potentially lower rates of recharge. - Reservoir and other open water evaporation is expected to increase.
 This could affect the non-potable water in storage in Los Alamos Reservoir and could potentially lead to shortages of San Juan-Chama Project water. - Although predictions of annual precipitation are subject to greater uncertainty "given poor representation of the North American monsoon processes in most climate models" (NMOSE/NMISC, 2006), precipitation is expected to be more concentrated and intense, so increases in the frequency and severity of flooding are projected.
-Due to the presence of various contaminated areas around Los Alamos due to historical LANL operations, stormwater management is a key issue for the LACWU and LANL.
+Due to the presence of various contaminated areas around Los Alamos due to historical LANL operations, stormwater management is a key issue for the County and LANL.

 - Streamflow in major rivers across the Southwest is projected to decrease during this century, due to a combination of diminished cold season snowpack in the headwaters regions and higher evapotranspiration during the warm season.
-The U.S. Bureau of Reclamation developed projections of the hydrologic impacts of modeled climate changes for the Upper Rio Grande Basin over the rest of this century and published their results in the Upper Rio Grande Impact Assessment (USBR, 2013).
+The USBR developed projections of the hydrologic impacts of modeled climate changes for the Upper Rio Grande Basin over the rest of this century and published their results in the climate risk impact assessment for the Upper Rio Grande (USBR, 2013).
 Their analysis included the reliability of the San Juan-Chama Project water under potential climate change scenarios.
 The projections suggest an increase in the month-to-month and inter-annual variability, and a somewhat more reliable supply from the San Juan-Chama Project than for the native Rio Grande supply (USBR, 2013).
-The results for the average total San Juan-Chama allocations were 94 percent of contracted water rights in the 2020s, 88 percent in the 2050s, and 81 percent in the 2090s (USBR, 2013), indicating that the average total San Juan-Chama Project allocation would be reduced by about 20 percent by the 2090s (USBR, 2013).
-To account for the potential for reduced streamflow to result in shortages of San Juan-Chama Project water in some years, San Juan-Chama Project water should be conjunctively managed with more reliable groundwater resources. - The seasonal distribution of streamflow is projected to change as well: flows could be somewhat higher than at present in late winter as warmer conditions lead to more winter precipitation falling as rain and less as snow, but peak runoff will be weaker due to reduced snowpack.
-Late spring/early summer flows are projected to be much lower than at present, given the combined effects of less snow, earlier melting, and higher evaporation rates after snowmelt.
-Since the LACWU relies primarily on groundwater, this is not anticipated to present a major concern for LACWU water resources, but these pressures may lead to overall added stress on the Rio Grande systems, which may increase vulnerability to administrative changes in junior water rights management, as discussed in Section 4 and by Kenney et al. (2008).
+The results for the average total San Juan-Chama allocations were 94 percent of contracted water rights in the 2020s, 88 percent in the 2050s, and 81 percent in the 2090s (USBR, 2013), indicating that the average total San Juan-Chama Project allocation would be reduced by about 20 percent by the 2090s (USBR, 2013). - The USBR collaborated with the City of Santa Fe and Santa Fe County on a basin study focused on the Santa Fe River Basin in northern New Mexico.
+This study evaluated surface water sources in New Mexico and southern Colorado that provide water supply to the City of Santa Fe and Santa Fe County, including the San Juan-Chama Project, and local groundwater supplies (USBR, 2015).
+Projected changes to the water supply and San Juan-Chama Project operations include an overall decrease in flows by 25 percent (the total Project diversion decreases from around 90,000 acre-feet per year during the historical simulation period [1950 through 1999] to between 70,000 and 80,000 acre-feet per year during the 2050 through 2099 period), decreased summer flows, increased spring flows, reduced storage in Heron Reservoir, and less frequent full water allocations to contractors (USBR, 2015).
+Contractors are projected to receive a full allocation in 99 percent of simulated years from 1950 through 1999, 94 percent during the 2020s, 72 percent during the 2050s, and 61 percent in the 2090s (USBR,